Felix Giles (engineer): Military career

 In March 1916, Giles was promoted to major.
 At the Battle of Pozières he was gassed and suffered multiple concussions from near misses of high explosive shells.
-He persisted and led his men into defensive positions, conduct that brought him the second recommendation for the DSO.
+He persisted and led his men into defensive positions, conduct that brought him the second recommendation for the Distinguished Service Order (DSO).
 His coolness under fire was praised by his fellow officers.
 In January 1917, Giles suffered from shell shock after being wounded during a reconnaissance.

-His conduct at the capture of Le Barque, where he harassed the German rearguard during their withdrawal, earned him a mention in Alexander Haig's dispatches on 9 April 2017, and later that year he was awarded the DSO for "services rendered in the prosecution of the war".
+His conduct at the capture of Le Barque, where he harassed the German rearguard during their withdrawal, earned him a mention in despatches on 9 April 1917, and later that year he was awarded the DSO for "services rendered in the prosecution of the war".

 After the war Giles resumed his civilian work as an electrical engineer.
 He became a meter superintendent with the Adelaide Electric Supply Company.